Ghaby-X/page_visit_counter/README.md

    INSERT INTO page_visits (id, visit_count) VALUES (1, 0);
    ```

+3. Configure your environment:
+   - Copy `.env.example` to `.env`
-3. Update the database connection details in `counter.php` if needed.
+   - Update the database connection details in `.env`

 4. Access the application through your web browser.